-Millions of people in the U.S. are able to buy the healthy food they need beacuse of the Supplemental Nutrition Assistance Program (SNAP), formerly called food stamps."
+Millions of people in the U.S. are able to buy the healthy food they need because of the Supplemental Nutrition Assistance Program (SNAP), formerly called food stamps.
 This includes 1.2 million veterans whose households participate in SNAP.1

 Nearly one half of our nation's veterans (8.1 million people) are age 65 or older.2 Many of them could get SNAP, but don't know they can.
-As a result, they miss out on benefits that could help them eat better and worry less about money.
+As a result, they miss out on benefits that could help them eat better and age in good health.
+Single older adult households receive an average of $158 in SNAP benefits each month, though amounts vary by state.3

 Can I get SNAP benefits as a veteran?